aysanaghazadeh/aysanaghazadeh.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Benchmarking VLMs’ Reasoning About Persuasive Atypical Images’"
+title: "\[preprint\]Benchmarking VLMs’ Reasoning About Persuasive Atypical Images’"
 collection: publications
-category: conferences
+category: Preprint
 permalink:
 excerpt: 'We introduce 3 novel tasks on understanding atypicality and an adversarial dataset on PittAd dataset.'
 date: 2024-09-10
-venue: 'under review'
+venue:
 slidesurl:
 paperurl:
-citation: 'Aysan Aghazadeh*, Sina Malakouti*, Ashmit Khandelwal, Adriana Kovashka'
+citation:
 ---

 * In this paper, we introduce three novel tasks to evaluate the VLMs' perfromance in complex reasoning on atypical images task.